Revanik/PittPoint/README.md

 # Website Overview

 Welcome to the **PittPoint** repository!
-This website provides users with four main functionalities with more to come, accessible through an intuitive tabbed navigation interface.
-Additionally, it features a sign-in page for user authentication.
+PittPoint is the all-in-one platform for University of Pittsburgh students, featuring personalized schedules, an AI assistant, and campus news—making student life organized and accessible.

 ---